On the function approximation error for risk-sensitive reinforcement learning: Preliminaries and Background

+and $\tau_{i_0} = \min\{m>0: X_m =i_0\}$ for a prescribed $i_0 \in S$.
 Thus $\lambda$ and $V$ are respectively the Perron-Frobenius eigenvalue and eigenvector of the non-negative matrix $[[e^{c(i,j)}p(j|i)]]_{i,j \in S}$, whose existence is guaranteed by the Perron-Frobenius theorem.
 Furthermore, under our irreducibility assumption, $V$ is specified uniquely up to a positive multiplicative scalar and $\lambda$ is uniquely specified.
 Also, the risk-sensitive cost defined as above is $\ln\lambda$.